Techie-meraj/Tech-project/README.md

 # Tech-project
-First Git Repository.This is my first project .
+First Git Repository.<br> This is my first project .